Last Updated: Apr 22, 2016

 What does it mean for my device to be 'locked'?

 The term "locked" typically refers to a device that can only be used on the Sprint network and cannot be activated on a competing carrier's network.
 An "unlocked" device is no longer locked to Sprint Prepaid services and the user may attempt to activate it on another carrier's network.
 There are generally two scenarios for locking/unlocking:

 How can I unlock my device?

-Eligible customers can request a DSU-capable device be unlocked and/or request the associated MSL Code by contacting Sprint Prepaid Customer Care at 855-639-4644.
+Eligible customers can request a domestic SIM unlock and/or request the associated MSL Code by contacting Sprint Prepaid Customer Care at 855-639-4644.

 Will Sprint Prepaid notify me when my device is eligible to be unlocked/has been unlocked?

 No. Sprint Prepaid elects to post its unlocking policies and procedures online.
 However, if you believe you meet the above requirements and would like to request that your DSU-capable device be unlocked and/or request the associated MSL Code, contact Sprint Prepaid Customer Care at 855-639-4644.

 I have the MSL code for my device.
 Does that mean that my device is unlocked?

 No. Sprint can provide the MSL code to eligible customers to provide to their intended carrier.
 Whether another carrier is able to or will reprogram a device is subject to that carrier's policies and practices.